Access and mobility

 View the access maps online

-Learn more about the beach and off-road wheelchairs
+Learn more about accessible trails and the TrailRider

 Some V/Line & McHarry’s bus services in the Surf Coast are wheelchair accessible.
 Wheelchair accessible services require reservations at least 24 hours in advance.
 For bookings and more information, including size and weight restrictions, contact V/Line or McHarry’s.